-At the start of the year, I decided to take a 30 day break from social media.
+At the start of the year, I quit social media for 30 days.
 I adopted a philosophy that Cal Newport refers to in his new book as “Digital Minimalism”.

 - I didn’t upload a single picture to Instagram or write a single Facebook status update.

 - I took an occasional peek at my tweetdeck, which lasted no more than a minute.

 Through these 30 days, I’ve noticed some interesting changes in my life that have made me question the value of social media.

 A few days ago, thanks to an amazing app called Heal, I had a doctor’s visit in the comfort of my living room.
 The doctor asked how my symptoms of depression had been lately.
 Until she asked me, I hadn’t thought about it.

 Over my 30 day social media hiatus, my symptoms of anxiety and depression had subsided.
 I’d stopped comparing myself to other people because I had no idea what was going on in their lives and felt less anxious because I wasn’t compulsively checking social media.

 Given how much research I’d done on this subject in the process of writing an Audience of One, I already knew about the opportunity costs of social media, the biggest of which is our mental health.
 But the result of quitting for 30 days was a dramatic decline in my symptoms of anxiety and depression.